How Do I Sue A Barber Or Hairdresser For Cutting Me? – Injury Claims Guide – How Much Compensation?

 - References And Related Guides

-This article is a guide on how to sue a barber for cutting you in which we shall answer, “can you sue a barber for cutting you”.
-We shall look at what barber shop cut injuries (and possible infections caused by them) are, how they could be caused or contracted and the circumstances in which you could claim compensation from the barber or hairdresser in question.
+We shall look at what barbershop cut injuries (and possible infections caused by them) are, how they could be caused or contracted and the circumstances in which you could claim compensation from the barber or hairdresser in question.
 Whilst most incidents may only involve minor forms of injury, such as small cuts caused by a barber rushing a haircut with scissors or clippers, more serious cuts and lacerations could occur.

 Remember, a visit to the barbers should not end in being cut by a barber due to their negligence, nor the need to make a personal injury claim against the barbers in question.
 Suffering an injury to your scalp, face or other parts of your head (such as your ears) may be distressing.
 If you have been cut by your barbershop please get in contact with our team.

 Barbers should be fully trained in how to use any equipment necessary to complete your haircut, beard trim or wet shave, such as using scissors, electric clippers and cut-throat razors if necessary.
-If a barber is asked to use equipment they are unfamiliar with or have not been trained to use and you are injured, you could claim compensation.
+If a barber is asked to use equipment they are unfamiliar with or have not been trained to use and you are injured, you could make a negligence claim.
 If a hairdresser acts in this way they may be said to have been negligent and have failed to meet the duty of care that they have to you as a customer, namely ensuring your safety.

 If your barber causes you an injury by cutting your scalp, face or other parts of your body with an implement such as scissors you may have a viable personal injury claim and be able to sue a barber for the harm caused.
 Injuries may be relatively minor or could be more serious depending on the severity of the accident and the equipment which was used in a negligent fashion.